Creating a Measures Table in Power BI

 The last thing you will want to do is delete the original field that you created while making the table.
-In my case I named the column Measures, so go ahead and delete that Measures column from the Measure Table.
+In this case, we named the column Measures, so go ahead and delete that Measures column from the Measure Table.

 As you can see below, now you have a table specifically for storing your measures separate from the other tables in your data model.

-Although this is something I practice, I understand why some people wouldn’t want to do this.
-I do it because it adds simplicity to my interactions with Power BI Desktop.
-I don’t have to scroll through 7 tables and hundreds of columns to find my measures.
-I know that I could easily use the Search field, but I feel like it makes my model more organized.
+Although this is something we practice, it’s easy to understand why some people wouldn’t want to do this.
+We do it because it adds simplicity to our interactions with Power BI Desktop.
+This way, you don’t have to scroll through seven tables and hundreds of columns to find measures.
+While we could easily use the Search field, this approach makes our model more organized.